 The M offers an 18MP image sensor, 1080p video recording, and a high-resolution touch screen LCD.
 Nikon introduced its first DIL camera last year with the J1, and now Canon has joined the mix.
-DIL cameras continue to grow in popularity, and having Canon on board will only enhance this type of camera technology.
+Mirrorless cameras continue to grow in popularity, and having Canon on board will only enhance this type of camera technology.

 Carrying an entry-level designation doesn't leave the X-A1 short-changed on features, though.
 Fujifilm included a large 16.3 megapixel CMOS APS-C sized image sensor, which should create great image quality.
 This camera also includes an articulated high-resolution 3.0-inch LCD, minimal shutter lag and shot to shot delays, burst modes up to 5.6 frames per second, a built-in flash, and in-camera RAW processing.

 Fujifilm's third interchangeable lens mirrorless camera -- the X-M1 -- is the most impressive model yet, offering an image sensor that's similar in size to what you'd find in a DSLR camera.

 The X-M1, which measures only 1.5 inches in thickness without a lens attached. includes a 3.0-inch articulated LCD, a start-up time of 0.5 seconds, full 1080p video recording, built-in Wi-Fi, and in-camera RAW processing.

 The X-M1 can make use of an Fujifilm XF or XC interchangeable lenses.
 You can find the X-M1 in three body colors, black, silver, or brown.

 The world's first waterproof interchangeable lens camera is now available, and the Nikon 1 AW1 is one of the more impressive mirrorless cameras heading into this holiday season.